International Shipping of Bulk Milk Chillers: A Practical Guide

 Pre-plan and coordinate with stevedores and terminal operators to ensure smooth loading and unloading processes.
 This includes specifying equipment requirements (cranes, forklifts).
 Effective coordination ensures efficient and safe port handling.

-Specialized equipment such as cranes and forklifts may be necessary for handling oversized and heavy cargo.
-The right equipment is crucial for safe and efficient handling of heavy cargo.
+Specialised equipment such as cranes and forklifts may be necessary for handling oversized and heavy cargo.
+The right equipment is crucial for the safe and efficient handling of heavy cargo.

 Vessel Selection: Capacity and Stability